Mark Nawaqanitawase: Australia A

 In 2022, following an incredibly successful year with the Waratahs, Nawaqanitawase was named in the Australia A squad for the Pacific Nations Cup.
 Australia A finished runner–up in the tournament.
 Nawaqanitawase was again named in the Australia A squad for the three-match series against Japan.
 He played in two matches and scored two tries in the series win.

 Australia

-In 2022, following a successful campaign with both Australia A and the Waratahs, Nawaqanitawase was named in the Australian squad for the 2022 Autumn internationals series.

-On the 13th of November, 2022, Nawaganitawase was named in the number 14 jersey in his debut match against Italy which the Wallabies lost 28 to 27.

-On the 27th of November 2022, Nawaganitawase scored two tries against Wales helping leading the Wallabies to a 39 to 34 win.
+In 2022, Nawaqanitawase was named in the Australia squad for their 2022 spring tour.
+On 13 November 2022, Nawaqanitawase was named in the number 14 jersey in his debut match against Italy which the Wallabies lost 28 to 27.
+On 27 November, he scored two tries against Wales helping leading the Wallabies to a 39 to 34 win.